 Cybercrime is an unfortunate fact of life these days, regardless of whether we're talking about private consumers or the business world at large.
 No company or organization is safe, and the problem won't get any better anytime soon.
-Experts predict cybercrime damages to cost the world $6.1 trillion by 2021.
-As if that isn't bad enough, Forbes predicts that an increasing number of cybercriminals will be using Artificial Intelligence (AI) to scale their attacks.
+Experts predict cybercrime damages to cost the world $25 trillion by 2025.
+As if that isn't bad enough, Forbes predicts that cybercriminals will pose an increasing risk to mobile devices, something that so many people use today.

 These predictions, and so many others, point to the harsh reality that cybercrime is here to stay, and the problem is only going to get worse.
 Consequently, the digital world is eager to find and employ new strategies to strengthen cyber security.

-Today, we are looking at authentication protocols—Kerberos, to be exact.
+Today, we are looking at the Kerberos authentication protocol.
 Let's pull back the curtain and get acquainted with this effective network protocol.

 Let us begin with the basics by understanding what is Kerberos and how it works.

 What is Kerberos?
 And How Does it Work?

 Kerberos is a computer network security protocol that authenticates service requests between two or more trusted hosts across an untrusted network, like the internet.
 It uses secret-key cryptography and a trusted third party for authenticating client-server applications and verifying users' identities.

 Initially developed by the Massachusetts Institute of Technology (MIT) for Project Athena in the late '80s, Kerberos is now the default authorization technology used by Microsoft Windows.
 Kerberos implementations also exist for other operating systems such as Apple OS, FreeBSD, UNIX, and Linux.

 Microsoft rolled out its version of Kerberos in Windows 2000, and it's become the go-to protocol for websites and single sign-on implementations over different platforms.
 The Kerberos Consortium maintains the Kerberos as an open-source project.